-Rules to be adopted by such unfortunate Patients as have lost an Eye.
+Rules to be adopted by such unfortunate

-Long experience has shewn, that people who have had the misfortune of losing one eye have always seen more distinctly, and in a more acute manner, than they did before with both; that is, as soon as they had become accustomed to their loss, and provided that in the early stage of their suffering they have not treated the remaining eye im-
+Patients as have lost an Eye.

-That this is agreeable to true philosophy has been proved by some curious observations of a learned German, Œpinus, who, in looking through a hole made in a plate of metal, about the tenth of a line in diameter, with his left eye, found that the hole itself appeared larger, and also that the field of view seen through it was more extended whenever he shut his right eye, and both these effects were most remarkable when that eye was covered with his right hand.
+Long experience has shewn, that people who have had the misfortune of losing one eye have always seen more distinctly, and in a more acute manner, than they did before with both; that is, as soon as they had become accustomed to their loss, and provided that in the early stage of their suffering they have not treated the remaining eye improperly.
+For my own part, I have often noticed this in people, learned German, Œpinus, who, in looking through a hole made in a plate of metal, about the tenth of a line in diameter, with his left eye, found that the hole itself appeared larger, and also that the field of view seen through it was more extended whenever he shut his right eye; and both these effects were most remarkable when that eye was covered with his right hand.
 This he very judiciously considered as depending upon the enlargement of the pupil of one eye when the other is closed, and which he considered as wisely appointed by a benevolent Providence, in order that, when one eye fails, the field of view in the other may be extended.